Creativice-Oy/graph-zoom/oauth-server/README.md

 ## Steps to get an OAuth token

-1. Supply your `CLIENT_ID` and `REDIRECT_URI` from your OAuth app's credentials to the `.env`.
+1. Supply your `CLIENT_ID`, `CLIENT_SECRET` and `REDIRECT_URI` from your OAuth
+   app's credentials to the `.env`.
+Make sure `http://localhost:5000` is an allowed redirect in your app.
 See [.env.example](./env.example) as reference

-2. Input a port for the server to listen to in `.env`'s `SERVER_PORT` field

-3. Run `$ yarn start` and go to `http://localhost:{SERVER_PORT}` on your browser
+2. Run `$ yarn start` and go to `http://localhost:5000` on your browser

-4. Click on the link and authorize your account
+3. Click on the link and authorize your account

-5. Take note of the generated OAuth token which will be needed on the main integration
+4. Take note of the `access_token` in the response which will be needed on the main integration